airflow-helm/charts/charts/airflow/README.md

     enabled: true
 ```

-## Docs (Other) - Service Monitor
+## Docs (Other) - Prometheus ServiceMonitor

-The service monitor is something introduced by the [CoresOS Prometheus Operator](https://github.com/coreos/prometheus-operator).
+A [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) is a resource introduced by the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).

-To be able to expose metrics to prometheus you need install a plugin, this can be added to the docker image.
-A good one is [epoch8/airflow-exporter](https://github.com/epoch8/airflow-exporter), which exposes dag and task based metrics from Airflow.
+To be able to expose Airflow metrics to Prometheus you will need install a plugin, one option is [epoch8/airflow-exporter](https://github.com/epoch8/airflow-exporter), which exposes dag and task based metrics from Airflow.

 For more information, see the `serviceMonitor` section of `values.yaml`.